William Lamb, 2nd Viscount Melbourne

+Henry William Lamb, 2nd Viscount Melbourne (15 March 1779 – 24 November 1848), was a British Whig statesman who twice served as Prime Minister of the United Kingdom, first in 1834 and again from 1835 to 1841.
+He also held senior cabinet roles including Home Secretary (1830–1834) and Chief Secretary for Ireland (1827–1828), and led the House of Lords and the Opposition during key transitions in the early Victorian era.

-His first premiership ended when he was dismissed by William IV in 1834, the last British prime minister to be dismissed by a monarch.
-Five months later, he was re-appointed and served for six more years, into the reign of Queen Victoria.
-He is best known for coaching the Queen in the ways of politics, acting almost as her private secretary.
-His legacy as prime minister was not favourable, as he had no great foreign wars or domestic issues to handle, and he was involved in several political scandals in the early years of Victoria's reign.
+Melbourne’s first premiership ended when he was dismissed by King William IV in November 1834 — the last time a British monarch removed a sitting prime minister.
+He returned to office five months later and remained in power for six years, guiding Queen Victoria through her early reign and acting as a trusted advisor during her political initiation.

+His tenure was marked by personal influence rather than legislative innovation.
+Though not associated with major reforms or foreign conflicts, Melbourne played a central role in the Bedchamber Crisis and other court-related controversies.
+His legacy remains closely tied to his mentorship of Victoria and the stabilisation of Whig leadership during a politically volatile period.

 Early life

-In 1779, William Lamb was born in London to an aristocratic Whig family, and was the son of the Penistone and Elizabeth Lamb (1751–1818).
-However, his paternity was questioned, being attributed to George Wyndham, 3rd Earl of Egremont, to whom it was considered he bore a considerable resemblance, and at whose residence he was a visitor until the Earl's death.
-Lamb was called to Egremont's bedside when Egremont was dying but, nevertheless, stated that Egremont being his father was 'all a lie'.He was educated at Eton, then at Trinity College, Cambridge, where he was admitted in 1796 and graduated a Master of Arts in 1799, and finally at the University of Glasgow (1799–1801), where he was a resident pupil of Professor John Millar alongside his younger brother Frederick.
+Henry William Lamb was born on 15 March 1779 in London, England, into an aristocratic Whig family.
+He was the son of Peniston Lamb (1745–1828) and Elizabeth Lamb (née Milbanke; 1751–1818).
+His paternity was questioned, being attributed to George Wyndham, 3rd Earl of Egremont, to whom it was considered he bore a considerable resemblance, and at whose residence, Petworth House in Petworth, West Sussex, he was a visitor till Egremont's death in 1837.
+Lamb was called to Egremont's bedside when Egremont was dying, but, nevertheless, stated that Egremont being his father was "all a lie".

+Lamb was educated at Eton College, then at Trinity College, Cambridge, where he was admitted in 1796 and graduated a Master of Arts in 1799, and finally at the University of Glasgow (1799–1801), where he was a resident pupil of Professor John Millar alongside his younger brother Frederick Lamb.

-Admitted to Lincoln's Inn in 1797, he was called to the bar in 1804.
+Admitted to Lincoln's Inn in 1797, Lamb was called to the bar in 1804.
 Against the background of the Napoleonic Wars, Lamb served at home as Captain (1803) and Major (1804) in the Hertfordshire Volunteer Infantry.

-He succeeded his elder brother Peniston as heir to his father's title in 1805 (and as captain of the Midland Troop, Hertfordshire Yeomanry, when he resigned his commission in the Volunteer Infantry) and married Lady Caroline Ponsonby, an Anglo-Irish aristocrat.
-After two miscarriages, she gave birth to George Augustus Frederick in 1807 and was devoted to him.
-He was epileptic and mentally handicapped, requiring significant medical care.
+Lamb succeeded his elder brother Peniston as heir to his father's title in 1805 (and as captain of the Midland Troop, Hertfordshire Yeomanry, when he resigned his commission in the Volunteer Infantry) and married Lady Caroline Ponsonby, an Anglo-Irish aristocrat.
+After two miscarriages and a stillborn child, she gave birth to George Augustus Frederick in 1807 and was devoted to him.
+George was epileptic and mentally handicapped, requiring significant medical care.
 He died in 1836.
+In 1809 they had a daughter.
+She was born prematurely and lived only one day.